 Q3.
 Why is the Trust saying a lease is preferable - why are they are not going for ownership?

-A. The Trust looked into 3 options for the Birnbeck Pier site last year:
+A. The Trust has looked into 3 options for the Birnbeck Pier site:

 1. Compulsory Purchase Order (CPO) – This can only be instigated by local government, North Somerset Council (NSC) do not have the available funds due to other funding cuts to carry out a CPO on such a high-risk asset.
 They could lose the necessary court case (which would be appealable) and end up with a huge financial bill which would have to be paid for by the tax payer.